Estimating Mixed-Memberships Using the Symmetric Laplacian Inverse Matrix: Numerical Results

 In experiments 1(c) and 1(d), we study how the connectivity (i.e., $\rho$, the off-diagonal entries of $P$) across communities under different settings affects the performances of these methods.
 Fix $(x,n_{0})=(0.4, 100)$ and let $\rho$ range in $\{0, 0.02, 0.04, \ldots, 0.2\}$.
 In \textit{Experiment 1(c)}, $\theta$ is generated from MMSB model.
 In \textit{Experiment 1(d)}, $\theta$ is generated from DCMM model.

-Numerical results of this two sub-experiments are shown in panels (c) and (d) of Figure \ref{EX2}.
-From subfigure (c), under MMSB model we can find that Mixed-SLIM, Mixed-SCORE, OCCAM and GeoNMF have similar performances, and as $\rho$ increases they all perform poorer.
-Under the DCMM model, the mixed Humming error rate of Mixed-SLIM decreases as $\rho$ decreases, while the performances of other three approaches are still unsatisfactory.
+Numerical results of these two sub-experiments are shown in panels (c) and (d) of Figure \ref{EX1}.
+From subfigure (c), under the MMSB model, we can find that Mixed-SLIM, Mixed-SCORE, OCCAM, and GeoNMF have similar performances, and as $\rho$ increases they all perform poorer.
+Under the DCMM model, the mixed Humming error rate of Mixed-SLIM decreases as $\rho$ decreases, while the performances of the other three approaches are still unsatisfactory.